Welcoming the Deaf In Our Community With a Baseball Fundraiser

 “Our overall function is to get people involved in the Deaf community by learning sign language,” he says.

-Michael met Brooke Lipat and Amy Herrera when he conceived of the idea, and they were instrumental in the non-profit’s creation process.
+Brooke Lipat and Amy Herrera were early supporters of the cause, and instrumental in the non-profit’s creation.

 For Brooke, education is primary, with networking coming in as a close second in importance.